Skip to main content

 Don’t wait until spring.
 Here are seven reasons to visit Northwest Trek in the most magical season of the year – winter.

-misty forest1.
-Peace and Quiet
+1. Peace and Quiet

-Mountain Goat Kids2.
-Thick Winter Coats
+2. Thick Winter Coats

-Bald eagle perching4.
-Birds, Birds, Birds
+4. Birds, Birds, Birds

 “Pileated woodpeckers are much easier to see,” says staff naturalist Gabby Huffman.
 You can also spot tiny kinglets, varied thrushes that have migrated down from the mountain tops, and waterfowl like common mergansers – plus bald eagles sparring and red-tailed hawks hunting.
-And of course, you can walk the paths to see our own birds: bald eagle, barn owl and golden eagle.
+And, of course, you can walk the paths to see our own birds: bald eagle, barn owl, and golden eagle.

 5. Burn Off That Energy